-Mr. Hasham has agreed to be the Chief Financial Offer of Northann Corp., effective on [DATE] [date of public filing of the registration statement of which this prospectus forms a part].
+Mr. Hasham has agreed to be the Chief Financial Offer of Northann Corp., effective upon the effectiveness of the registration statement of which this prospectus forms a part.
 Mr. Hasham has served as the Experienced Director in Technical Accounting at BDO USA LLP since 2018, where he led IPO engagements for clients and helped companies upgrade audit to PCAOB standard, led SPAC IPO and de-SPAC transactions and has been involved in various industries, including technology, software, financial services, retail, healthcare, semiconductor and advertising industries.
 From 2015 to 2018, Mr. Hasham served as the Senior Manager in Technical Accounting at SOAProjects, Inc., where he helped clients with financial reporting.
 From 2014 to 2015, Mr. Hasham serves as the Assurance Supervisor at Ernst & Young LLP.
 From 2012 to 2014, Mr. Hasham serves as the Assurance Senior at RLB LLP.
 From 2008 to 2012, Mr. Hasham serves as the Senior Accountant at Hydra Matic.
 Mr. Hasham received his Bachelor of Business Administration in Accounting and Finance from Wilfrid Laurier University.
-Mr. Hasham is also a Certified Public Accountant in the State of California, a Chartered Public Accountant in Ontario, Canada, a Chartered Accountant in Ontario, Canada.
+Mr. Hasham is also a Certified Public Accountant in the State of California, a Chartered Public Accountant in Ontario, Canada, a Chartered Accountant in Ontario, Canada and a Certified Management Accountant in Ontario, Canada.